mrjgamboa/cv-project-rewrite/README.md

 # CV M4ker

 A React app which allows users to create their own resume using a ready template and download it in a PDF format.
+This project uses functional components and useState hook.

 # Live Demo